Joshua-Ciffer/CPP-Funtime/README.md

 # Playground
-This is where how I learn to do things.
+This is where I learn things.